 Right away, I informed the class that I was blind and let them know they had to speak out and be very vocal about their questions.
 Although I memorized most of the information in my slideshows, whenever I opened a new slide, I would say, “Ok, I need someone to read the problem on the screen.”
 Students quickly became comfortable speaking up and participating in class.
 I always had students go up to the board to work problems, while the rest of the class and I would work through the problem verbally.

-Visit my Teaching Experience page to learn more about my experiences as a TA.
+Teaching Experience page to learn more about my experiences as a TA.

 In my new position at Northeastern, I am now teaching classes in the Bioengineering Department.
 Although I am teaching, I am always looking for ways to improve.
 I'm currently in the process of beta-testing some new teaching methods, so check back for updates on my process.